cleoso/cleoso.github.io/projects/catPhysics.md

 4. Experiencing Gravity: With a simple click, the rainbow cat would materialize and fall under the simulated gravity (adjustable in the settings).
 Collisions with the black ball would then occur, showcasing the gravity's effect on both objects.

+The cat physics game was the first game that I ever created with lots of help with many of different resources thanks to creators and other developers that assisted with developing this code.

 My future plans include expanding the scope of Cat Physics.
 Imagine being able to choose gravity from different planets and witness the cat's unique movements under varying gravitational forces!

 Here is the code: